prof-rossetti/flask-sheets-template-2023/README.md

-# flask-firebase-template-2022
+# flask-sheets-template-2023

 A web application starter template, created in Python with the Flask framework.
 Allows users to login with their Google accounts (via OAuth).
-Interfaces with a Google Cloud Firestore database.
+Interfaces with a Google Sheets database.

 ![](https://user-images.githubusercontent.com/1328807/160312385-7ffbbada-4363-4b48-873d-9eca868afef0.png)